 Both alcohol and Ambien overdoses will present in very similar ways.
-At early stages, an overdose can cause irregular breathing, mental confusion, vomiting and a reduced heart rate.
-As an overdose progresses, breathing can slow so much that you are getting less than eight breaths a minute.
+An overdose can cause irregular breathing, mental confusion, vomiting, and a reduced heart rate at early stages.
+As an overdose progresses, breathing can slow so much that you get less than eight breaths a minute.

 The heart rate will also drastically slow, preventing a person from getting enough oxygen, and some people may have seizures.
 This can end up being fatal.
-An overdose can usually be treated as long as you seek emergency care in time, so it is critical to call 911 if you suspect an alcohol or Ambien overdose.
+Medical professionals can usually treat an overdose as long as you seek emergency care in time, so it is critical to call 911 if you suspect an alcohol or Ambien overdose.

 What to Do If You’ve Combined Alcohol and Ambien

-If you’ve already mixed together alcohol and Ambien and you are just realizing the danger, there are a few things you should do to stay safe.
+If you’ve already mixed alcohol and Ambien and you are just realizing the danger, there are a few things you should do to stay safe.
 First, consider the amount of alcohol and Ambien you have taken.
 If you have had larger-than-normal doses of either substance, you should call your doctor or emergency services and ask for their input.
-If you have had a smaller amount, such as a single drink and single dose of Ambien, it may be safe to stay at home.
+Should you ingest a smaller amount, such as a single drink and a single dose of Ambien, it may be safe to stay at home.
 If possible, have a friend or loved one stay with you just in case you experience parasomnia.

 If you or someone with you notices any of these signs of an overdose, seek emergency care right away: